0xDBFB7/covidinator/documents/notes/Microwave.md

 The strength and Q of viruses changes significantly with pH.
 Neat!

 Tried qspectrumanalyzer.
-Upgraded hackrf firmware, kind of buggy.
+Upgraded hackrf firmware. hackrf-spectrum-analyzer works pretty well.

 Hey, having a direct WiFi AP on the main server to a notebook laptop would be great.